tkliner/kdyby-doctrine-symfony/README.md

 Introduction
 ------------

 [Kdyby/Doctrine](https://github.com/Kdyby/Doctrine) is nice extension to provide integration of Doctrine 2 ORM into Nette Framework.
-This extension is the lite version Kdyby/Doctrine extension for Symfony Framework and contains the most essential classes for working with [Kdyby\Doctrine QueryObjects](https://github.com/kdyby/doctrine/blob/master/docs/en/resultset.md) in Symfony.
+This extension is a lite version of Kdyby/Doctrine extension for Symfony Framework and contains the most essential classes for working with [Kdyby\Doctrine QueryObjects](https://github.com/kdyby/doctrine/blob/master/docs/en/resultset.md) in Symfony.

 Requirements
 ------------